palaklive/grapesjs-web-builder/README.md

 ## 🐛 Known Issues

 - Storage manager is currently disabled (templates are not persisted between sessions)
-- No download option - HTML code must be copied manually from the preview modal
+- No download option - HTML code must be copied manually from the code editor

 ## ✅ Recent Improvements

 - ✨ Modern dark-themed UI with gradients and smooth animations
 - 🎨 Icon-based block design with visual categories
+- 🔄 **Canvas ↔ Code toggle with bidirectional sync**
-- 📋 HTML preview modal with copy-to-clipboard functionality
+- 💻 **Live HTML code editor with auto-prettification**
+- 🔄 **Real-time code-to-canvas sync while typing**
+- 📋 **One-click copy to clipboard from code view**
 - 🎯 Enhanced right panel with Layers, Styles, and Properties tabs
 - 💫 Improved hover states and visual feedback throughout
 - 🖱️ Better drag-and-drop experience with visual indicators